ZOZO's Contact Solver 🫶

 View as Markdown Open in ChatGPT Open in Claude

-These clips are small examples produced with the Blender add-on, covering a range of motion types: drape, compression, inflation, and contact-driven shape change.
+These clips are small examples produced with the Blender add-on, covering a range of motion types: drape, compression, inflation, twisting, and contact-driven shape change.
+The first batch was authored in Blender’s UI (each card links to a downloadable .blend); for the second, the simulated portion is generated by a Python script in Blender’s Scripting editor while cameras, lighting, and non-simulated props are still set up in the UI (each card links to the script).
 If you want the setup steps behind them, start with Getting Started and Workflow.

 Animated pieces of paper crumpling under compression.